jpmorganchase/.github/profile/README.md

 # Open Source powers JPMorgan Chase

-## Welcome to our opens source project repos
+## Welcome to our open source project repos

 Here you will find JPMC open source projects that our developers have incubated and brought to the open source community.